my first taste of the african continent

 Counter: 1 country

-Illnesses or mishaps: Surviving a ride in the Moroccan death taxi; having a close shave with a local thug in Ouzoud.
+Illnesses or mishaps: Surviving a ride in the Moroccan death taxi with its steaming engine, broken doors and distinct lack of seat belts; having a very close shave with a local thug in Ouzoud.

 Morocco wasn't all bad.
 I find any place interesting whether it is geared up for tourism or not.
 Outside of the slightly overwhelming souks, Morocco didn't seem prepared for foreign visitors at all.
 Just the ability to saunter around and take in the atmosphere is enough for me.
 As a result of Morocco I now own a Tagine for cooking Moroccan-style vegetable dishes like the ones I had eaten in Marrakesh.
 However, a relaxing holiday this was not.
 A key recommendation is to head out of, and away from, old Marrakesh - its medinas and the Jemaa El Fnaa.
 Get out into the mountains or even just the nearby countryside.
 The journey out to the mountains can be a little hair-raising owing to the rudimentary transport options connecting Marrakesh and the High Atlas region (as you will read below), but it is well worth it.
 The key focus of Moroccan hospitality comes in the form of Mahgreb, or minted tea, served in small glass cups.
 The preponderance of a colour known as Moroccan pink (more like apricot) covers buildings all around, giving the place a rosy glow.